Welcome to my new FAQ page!

 Dao is one syllable.
 It rhymes with wow!

 I’ve heard it pronounced to rhyme with “mayo” which, although fun, is not quite correct.

 ♥ How old are you?

-I was born in 1985.
+Not so long ago, I earned the designation of “thirty-something.”
 Contrary to appearances, I am no longer a teenager (except maybe on the inside)!

 ♥ Are you published?

 My YA epic fantasy duology FOREST OF A THOUSAND LANTERNS sold in a three-book deal this summer to Philomel Books, an imprint of Penguin Random House!
 Book 1 will be released on October 10, 2017!